 To win you need 77 and must finish on a double!
 77 can be finished by hitting treble 15, double 16, one of the nicest doubles on the board.
 But what if you hit a single 15?
-That leaves you with 62, - Single 12 Bull? , Treble 10 double 16?
+This leaves you with 62, - Single 12 Bull? , Treble 10 double 16?
 Both are not easy to hit.
 But what if you decided to go for 77 a different way?
 Treble 19, double 10?
 And you missed treble 19 but hit the single?
 Then this still leaves you a shot at single 18 then double 20.
 This seems a better route and there are many shots similar to this.
-There are also a number of ways to finish and below just give you one way, but not necessary the best when you have three darts for a two dart finish.
+There are also a number of ways to finish and below just give you one way, but not necessarily the best when you have three darts for a two-dart finish.

 Many games are still scored using marker pen and paper or marker pen and whiteboard or even chalk and a chalkboard.
 Professional matches are still scored this way.
 The only current exception is the TV/ Stage stages of BDO events when they now opt to use a computerised scoring system.

 The dart average gives an indication of a dart thrower's darting ability.
 The higher the average normally indicates the better player.
-It is quite easy to calculate dart averages; basically you just divide the score hit by the number of darts thrown.
-Over a match that has several legs the average is calculate over the entire match not by a single leg.
+It is quite easy to calculate dart averages; basically, you just divide the score hit by the number of darts thrown.
+Over a match that has several legs, the average is calculated over the entire match, not by a single leg.
 I have shown a printable example of how to calculate a single leg of 501 but if you lose the game what is your average?
 This is easy to work out just divide the total score obtained by the darts thrown e.g. 400 scored in 15 darts = 26.67 per dart or 80.01 per throw.
 If you are calculating a match that is over several legs then the calculation is the same.
 Just total the number of points scored by the number of darts thrown.

 Leg One: Player 'A' wins in 18 darts, Player 'B' scores 401 with 15 darts.
 Leg Two: Player' A 'loses, scores 469 with 21 darts, player 'B' wins in 22 darts Leg Three: Player 'A' wins in 17 darts, player 'B' scores 424 in 16 darts.

 Player 'A' scored a total of 1,471 with 56 darts their average per dart = 26.27.
-This is usually express in TV darts as a three dart throw, therefore, 78.81.
+This is usually expressed in TV darts as a three dart throw, therefore, 78.81.

-Player 'B' scored a total of 1,326 with 53 darts their average per dart = 25.02 their three dart average would be 75.06.
+Player 'B' scored a total of 1,326 with 53 darts their average per dart = 25.02 their three-dart average would be 75.06.

-Also some TV events (BD0) will show the first 9 dart average as well as the overall average this is to show how good or bad the scoring power of a player may be.
+Also, some TV events (BD0) will show the first 9 dart average as well as the overall average.This is to show how good or bad the scoring power of a player may be.
 Shots at double are sometimes shown as an average statistic and this is worked out in the same way.